 By Ali Lasell

-Ali Lasell is 1st Vice President for the Jeffco School Board.
+Ali Lasell is the 1st Vice President of the Jeffco School Board.
 Questions for this guest writer or suggestions for future guest writers should be sent in to Guy@NostalgicHomes.com